Introduction: the impact of verified reviews

 - Reviews from both new and long-term customers

-Australia’s multicultural population means that showing diverse reviewers can strengthen trust signals.
-When customers see reviews from people similar to themselves, they’re more likely to trust that the product or service will meet their needs.
+Australia’s multicultural population means showing diverse reviewers can strengthen trust signals.
+When customers see reviews from people like themselves, they’re more likely to trust that the product or service will meet their needs.

-The ACCC notes that businesses displaying verification indicators alongside reviews see 23% higher trust scores from Australian consumers compared to those showing unverified testimonials.
+The ACCC notes that businesses displaying verification indicators alongside reviews see 23% higher trust scores from Australian consumers than those showing unverified testimonials.

 Effective verification indicators include: